openstack/keystone/doc/source/developing.rst

 Configuring Keystone
 --------------------

-keystone requires a configuration file.
+Keystone requires a configuration file.
 There is a sample configuration file that can be used to get started::

     $ cp etc/keystone.conf.sample etc/keystone.conf